-Since rabies can be fatal to humans if left untreated (and most often is in fact, fatal to humans), people travelling to places with vampire bat habitats should be vaccinated, says Dr. Terill Udenberg, a B.C. veterinarian and volunteer with the Canadian Animal Assistance Team (CAAT), an organization that helps domestic animals in underdeveloped regions.
+Since rabies can be fatal to humans if left untreated (and most often is in fact, fatal to humans), people travelling to places with vampire bat habitats should be vaccinated, Dr. Terill Udenberg, a B.C. veterinarian and volunteer with the Canadian Animal Assistance Team (CAAT), an organization that helps domestic animals in underdeveloped regions, told Outpost.
 (Udenberg also co-owns the Gentle Pet Clinic in Fort St. John, B.C.)

 “Certainly if you are sleeping in a hammock with your toes sticking out, you are going to be exposed to rabies.”

 Yet perhaps the greater threat is how bats can infect other animals, like dogs and cats, which are rarely immunized for rabies in the under-developed and developing world.
 And it’s quite possible this is how a dog Udenberg encountered in Guyana became rabid.

 “The family brought the dog to us because she’d been acting abnormal and threatening to bite.
 You just needed to look at it to know — her lips peeled over, [she showed] the salivation typical of rabid dogs, she was uncoordinated.”
 Etch this picture in your brain, Udenberg told his team — this is what rabies looks like.

 Each year, according to the World Health Organization (WHO), approximately 59,000 people die from rabies in the world, mostly in Asia and Africa.
 As a disease of nature that can infect almost any mammal, it’s considered prevalent worldwide — though the less developed the country, the higher the incidence — and is highly endemic in China, India, Pakistan, the Philippines and sub-Saharan Africa.
 In Canada, four people have died from rabies since 2000—one of them a traveller bitten by a rabid dog while in the Dominican Republic.